 Fans of natural products are also likely to enjoy, since like all Bybi products this contains 100 per cent natural ingredients.
 Sustainable beauty fans will also like that this is cruelty-free, vegan and housed in a glass bottle.

-The bottle does makes it slightly difficult to get product out since it’s not squeezable, however.
+The bottle does make it slightly difficult to get the product out since it’s not squeezable, however.
 But I’ll very happily trade this tiny inconvenience for the significant reduction in plastic.

 Great for: Slightly dry types like me which are also prone to the occasional oiliness.
 Anyone who wants to use an oil cleanser but is sensitive to essential oils or fragrances- this contains none.